Splunk® Cloud Services

 _time host action department uid username

-The following search creates a dataset array with only the department and username field values.
+The following search creates a dataset array with only the values from the department and username fields.

 | FROM main SELECT dataset(department, username)